-Just a few miles out to sea from California’s rocky North Coast, lies the spot geologists like to call the “Triple Junction”, where three tectonic plates deep withiin the earth’s crust converge, contend, and eventually subsume themselves in an eternal congress.
+A few miles off California’s rocky North Coast just west of Mendocino lies the a spot that geologists call the “Triple Junction” where three tectonic plates in the earth’s crust both converge and contend.

-For the First Nation people who foraged along this rocky coast for roughly ten millenia, it must have seemed to be the spot where Abalone Woman, also called Changing Woman, came to escape the clutches of Eagle and find sanctuary, facing westward, towards the source of a deep and transformative power.
+For First Nation people who have foraged along this rocky coast for roughly ten millenia, it might be the spot where Abalone Woman, also called Changing Woman, came to escape the clutches of Eagle to find sanctuary facing westward, towards the source of a deep and transformative power.

 “Eagle came down the coast, so they say